 A couple of years ago when I first started freelance writing, the constant sitting resulted in major back pain.
-Our bodies aren’t made for sitting long periods.
+Our bodies aren’t made for sitting for long periods.

 They also aren’t made for hunching over a laptop.
 Get an ergonomic office chair, that adjusts to your height.
 Place books under your laptop so it’s at eye height and connect a keyboard to type on.
-Also use a mouse.
+Also, use a mouse.
 A small outlay now will save you hundreds of dollars spent at the chiro.

 3. Stand up